top of page

 Areas: Lie algebras/groups, exponential splittings, convergence analysis.

-Disclaimer: These are somewhat outdated descriptions and don't cover some of the more active areas of my interest.
+These are somewhat outdated descriptions and may not cover some of the more active areas of my interest.
 If you are interested in doing a project with me, please reach out at ps2106@bath.ac.uk.